This post is also available in: Español (Spanish)Reading Time: 8 minutes

 Producing one hamburger uses enough fossil fuel to drive a small car 20 miles.

-Nearly 40% of all Central American rainforests were destroyed to create pasture for beef cattle.
-The rainforests are the primary source of oxygen for the entire planet.
+Nearly 40% of all Central American rain forests were destroyed.
+The rain forests are the primary source of oxygen for the entire planet.

 “He who is cruel to animals becomes hard also in his dealings with men.
 We can judge the heart of a man by his treatment of animals.”